Green-Software-Foundation/patterns/patterns/time-shift.md

 TBD

 ## Intent
-Schedule recurrent workloads, based on location-based marginal carbon emissions (aka Electricity Carbon Intensity), to reduce  their carbon emissions
+Schedule recurrent workloads(CronJobs) running on Kubernetes, based on location-based marginal carbon emissions (aka Electricity Carbon Intensity), to reduce  their carbon emissions

 ## Tags
-Cloud, Deployment, Compute, DevOps ; for Cloud Engineers; Medium complexity
+Cloud, Deployment, Kubernetes ; for Cloud Engineers; Medium complexity

 ## Problem
 The carbon emissions of a software system depends on the power consumed by that sotware, but also on the Carbon intensity of the Electricity it is powered on.
 For this reason, running energy-efficient software on Carbon intensive Electtricity grid, might be inefficient to reduce its global carbon emissions.

 ## Solution
-Enable Carbon Aware time scheduling, for recurrent Jobs suchs as Crons, such as ML Training Jobs, Batchs, etc.
+Enable Carbon Aware time scheduling, for recurrent Jobs on Kubernetes, such as ML Training Jobs, Batchs, etc. --> which are implemented as CronJobs

 ## SCI Impact
 `SCI = (E * I) + M per R`

 Regarding the SCI equation.
 Reducing the distance will impact:

-- `I`: The goal is to reduce SCI by reducing (I), and in practice, schedule recurrent Jobs when I is low.
+- `I`: The goal is to reduce SCI by reducing (I), and in practice, schedule CronJobs when I is low.

 To capture the impact of time shifting, the following image shows variation of Electricity Carbon Intensity during a day, from one the Electricity data providers, [ElectricityMap](https://app.electricitymaps.com/map).